courtSmith77/courtSmith77.github.io/_projects/07-DiffusionPolicy.md

 <br>
 <a href="https://github.com/courtSmith77/FrankaTeleop">Franka Arm Control Repository</a>

 Demonstration learning has grown in popularity to illustrate how complex models can teach robots specific complex tasks through successful demonstrations.
-This project focused on implementing the diffusion policy developed by scientist at Columbia, MIT, and Toyota Research Institue to complete a task using the 7 Degree of Freedom Emika Franka Panda Arm (ADD LINK TO PAPER).
+This project focused on implementing the diffusion policy developed by scientist at Columbia, MIT, and Toyota Research Institue to complete the Push T task using the 7 degree of freedom Emika Franka Panda Arm [1].
+Two data collection methods were developed for collecting training data on the Franka Panda Arm.
 A ROS2 frame work was developed to communicate data streams between the diffusion model and the Franka controller.
 The following sections will outline the various technologies used to complete this project.

 <br>

-*** Final Project Video ***
-- data collection
-- inference

 ## <u>Table of Contents</u>
 <br>